risingwavelabs/risingwave-docs-legacy/docs/code-highligter-preview.md

 ### Watermark and Emit-On-Window-Close (EOWC)

 The following example emits total orders per minute at 5-minute intervals.
-This optimization allows the materialized view to maintain the append-only semantic, which can improve efficiency particularly for downstreams that prefer append-only writes, such as S3 sink.
+This optimization allows the materialized view to maintain the append-only semantic, which can improve efficiency particularly for downstream systems that prefer append-only writes, such as S3 sink.

 ```sql
 CREATE SOURCE orders (